What not to do on a safari in Africa – 10 Things to Avoid on Safari

 • Don’t leave your mineral water and snacks

-A game drive can be at time exciting and long due to some interesting sightings such as a hunt.
+A game drive can be at times exciting and long due to some interesting sightings such as a hunt.
 This can take up to 3 hours while you wait to see what happens.
 In the long run, you can get hungry, thirsty, or need something just to bite.

 We recommend you have some snacks and drinks to keep you full while on game drives.
 At Cheetah Safaris, we offer snacks and drinks to our guests while on game drives, and they are available all throughout your safari.